-CIRM grantees shall abide by the CIRM Medical and Ethical Standards (Appendix A) developed by the CIRM Scientific and Medical Accountability Standards Working Group and ratified by the ICOC for the use of "covered stem cell lines" or use of human oocytes or embryos.
+CIRM grantees shall abide by the CIRM Medical and Ethical Standards (commencing with Title 17, California Code of Regulations, section 100010) developed by the CIRM Scientific and Medical Accountability Standards Working Group and ratified by the ICOC for the use of "covered stem cell lines" or use of human oocytes or embryos.
 This requirement includes use and derivation of human embryonic stem cells.
 Consequences of failure to comply with the CIRM standards are described in chapter V, section J, Failure of Compliance.
-All proposed research on "covered stem cell lines" supported by CIRM must comply with CIRM policies relating to SCRO committee review as described in CIRM Medical and Ethical Standards for
+All proposed research on "covered stem cell lines" supported by CIRM must comply with CIRM policies relating to SCRO committee review as described in Title 17, California Code of Regulations, section 100070.

-Human Stem Cell Research Section 100070.
 CIRM will not issue an NGA or continue payment on active awards without current documentation of approval or notification as applicable.
 The documentation must include the name of the committee, the name of the PI, the name of the organization, the project title, and where applicable, the period for which approval has been granted.
 Unless otherwise required by CIRM, this information shall be provided just-in-time for approved applications prior to issuance of an NGA (see chapter III, section D, Just-in-Time Procedures).